 Stairs are another challenge with a piano move.
 Most movers will charge you extra if they have to go up and down stairs with your piano.
 That’s because they’re difficult to navigate, with those narrow stairwells, tight corners and immobile objects such as hand railings.
 Experienced piano movers will know their way around these obstacles, but it’s always best to ask first.
 Always tell your movers in advance of any such obstacles, stairs and tight corners.

 4. Fragile Parts and Moving Techniques

 With some pianos containing up to 7,000 moving parts, any movement can damage any one of those components, which will lead to poor function.
 A piano’s delicate nature marks one of the largest challenges in a move.
 Yes, your movers can take apart the piano and pack certain parts for protection, but the chance is always there that something will break or crack.

 It’s wise for you as the homeowner to prepare the piano as well as you can before the move.
 Such a plan will minimize snafus and surprises.

 Movers have many techniques up their sleeves to ensure a successful piano move.
 They can lift a piano through a window using a crane if it is too large to exit the home by conventional measures.
 While a dangerous and complex process, it is the most effective technique in many circumstances.
 Movers must wrap and secure moving parts before attempting this technique.

 Movers could also use a dolly to transport pianos over short distances.
 It must be balanced properly, though, as the weight distribution is not even.
 The side with the keys weighs a lot less than the other side!
 This is why great care must be taken in balancing the piano on the dolly.

-Need help moving a heavy piano to or from your home in Kansas City, Lawrence or Overland Park?
+So if you need professional piano movers in Kansas City or Denver contact Moving Proz?
 Our movers have a lot of experience handling piano moves of all sizes and types in your area, so contact us at 785-201-9195 to get started with a free quote.